My Design Determination

 Seamless Flow

-When you want to dive back into the details, a simple flick of the wrist brings the full command center back into view at the current node.
+When you want to dive back into the details, a simple rotation of the smartphone brings you to the full interface view at the current node.

-By treating the smartphone's orientation as an intentional choice, I maximize the beauty of the space without ever sacrificing the utility of the tools.
+By treating the smartphone's orientation as an intentional choice, I maximize the space without sacrificing the utility of the tools.

 The Splash Screen & Guided Transition